I know that “eat” simply refers to eating food. I regret if you came to this blog by mistake to learn more about eating.

 The ultimate purpose of E-A-T is to give the users valuable content with expertise, authoritativeness, and trustworthiness.

-For example, important life decisions are taken under the categories like career, education, family, finances, relationships, relocation, self-destruction, self-development, and so on.
+Google understands the power that comes from being the world’s main source for information.
+This is especially important as users make important life decisions in categories like career, education, family, finances, relationships, relocation, self-destruction, self-development, and so on.

 Google also loves the content from “everyday expertise.” as it calls it.